Hair Salon Loyalty Programme: Rebook 70% of Clients

 For commission-based salons: Salon-level loyalty with stylist preference tracking.
 The client’s card shows their preferred stylist, but rewards come from the salon.

-Setting Up Your Hair Salon Loyalty Program
+Setting Up Your Hair Salon Loyalty Programme

 Step 1: Choose Your Reward